 19th Annual Estate, Tax, Legal and Financial Planning Seminar on Thursday, February 9, 2017.

-This seminar provides high-quality presentations about the most recent developments in the legal and financial sectors from national experts in these areas.
+The 2017 seminar provided high-quality presentations about the most recent developments in the legal and financial sectors from national experts in these areas.

-The seminar offers 7 hours of continuing education credits to Attorneys, CPAs, CFPs and CTFAs.
+The seminar offered 7 hours of continuing education credits to Attorneys, CPAs, CFPs and CTFAs.